 “Another problem i have are the goals at certain stages of am match, but this is present in the franchise for ages.
 For those who do not know what i mean – scoring or conceding in 1st, 45th, 46th or 90th minute.” (— Comment on Futhead forums)

-Although it isn’t reflected directly in all the quotes above, they were found in various scripting threads around the internet.
+All the quotes above were found in various scripting threads around the internet.

 Are goals scored more frequently in certain minutes?

 We already know that goals are scored more frequently in the time spans often – wrongfully – referred to as the 45th and the 90th minutes.
+Wrongfully, because those aren’t 1-minute intervals.
 We also know that the reason is perfectly natural.
 But what about all the other minutes mentioned above?
 Are goals really particularly frequent during those minutes as well?

 According to the claims in the quotes above, goals occur particularly often in… the 1st, 2nd, 42nd, 43rd, 46th, 47th, 48th, 53th, 60th and the 75th minute.
 And this is just a small sample.